sa-nouri/ms-selectivity-feature/README.md

 2. **Environment Setup**:
    - Python: Ensure Python 3.11.7 is installed.
 Install required libraries using `pip install -r requirements.txt`.
    - MATLAB: Ensure MATLAB is installed with the necessary toolboxes for data analysis.

-## Usage

-For detailed usage instructions, including how to run each component of the project, please refer to the [SRC README.md](./src/README.md) file.

 ## Contributing